Dan J. Harkey

 2. Outcome-Based Management > Attendance Policing.
 With many firms not systematically tracking office days or WFH activity, leaders will tend to focus on output metrics, OKRs, and quarterly in-person intensives rather than blanket badge quotas.

-- Selective Automation of Coordination Work.
+3. Selective Automation of Coordination Work.
 Firms invest in AI copilots for documentation, meeting synthesis, and workflow routing to offset coordination frictions in hybrid teams, complementing the earlier post-COVID acceleration in automation.

-6. Persistent Worker Demand for Flexibility.
-Remote/hybrid postings will keep drawing disproportionate applications, sustaining a flexibility premium in talent markets—even as some marquee employers maintain tighter RTO rules.
+6. Persistent Worker Demand for Flexibility Remote/hybrid postings will keep drawing disproportionate applications, sustaining a flexibility premium in talent markets—even as some marquee employers maintain tighter RTO rules.

-7. Inclusion and Caregiver-Friendly Policies.
+7. Inclusion and Caregiver-Friendly Policy.
 Hybrid remains especially valued by parents and caregivers; global surveys show similar overall WFH levels by gender but stronger preference among women with children—nudging firms to formalize equitable hybrid norms.

 8. Data‑Driven Space and Time.
 Expect broader use of booking analytics and collaboration telemetry to right-size space and synchronize team days, aligning in-office presence with activities that benefit from co-location.
 8